Dobefu/DLiteScript/docs/content/docs/standard-library/math/round.md

 +++
 title = 'math.round'
 linkTitle = 'round'
-description = 'Rounds a number to the nearest integer.' weight = 0 draft = false
+description = 'Round a number to the nearest integer.
+Calculate the closest whole number value using standard rounding rules for calculations.
+Part of the math namespace.' weight = 0 draft = false
 +++